wendyverdonk93/docs/content/api/gateways.md

 # Gateways
 <hr class="separator">

-A payment gateway facilitates a payment transaction by the transfer of information between the ecommerce webshop, MultiSafepay and the payment method.
+Payment gateways facilitate transactions by transfering information between your backend, MultiSafepay, and the payment method.

-Available payment methods in your MultiSafepay account are returned as gateways.
+Available payment methods in your MultiSafepay account are returned as `gateways`.

 {{% /description %}}